What is supraventricular tachycardia?

 - Maneuvers to stop SVT, such as bearing down

-- Electrocardioversion.
-This sends a shock to the heart to get it back to a normal rhythm.
+- Electrocardioversion, which sends a shock to the heart to get it back to a normal rhythm

-Maneuvers are usually the first treatment unless you have severe symptoms.
+Maneuvers are often the first treatment unless you have severe symptoms.
 These attempt to activate a nerve called the vagus nerve.
 Activating this nerve can cause a brief slowing of your heartbeat to break the abnormal circuit.
 Your healthcare provider might have you do a Valsalva maneuver (you bear down with your stomach muscles, as though you were trying to have a bowel movement).
-Your provider might also try massaging the carotid artery in your neck, having you blow in a straw, or cough hard.
+Your provider might also try massaging the carotid artery in your neck, having you blow in a straw, or coughing hard.
 Each of these techniques can sometimes bring you out of SVT.
 If they don’t, your provider might give you medicines.
-If your symptoms are severe or your condition is unstable, you will usually have electrocardioversion as the first treatment. .
+If your symptoms are severe or your condition is unstable, you will often have electrocardioversion as the first treatment.

 Catheter ablation is the preferred treatment for recurring SVT.
 In some cases, it may be the first advised treatment.
 Ablation can often cure SVT.
-The procedure involves placing a small catheter through a blood vessel in the groin and threaded into your heart.
-Your healthcare provider then performs a small burn or small freeze on the abnormal area of your heart that is causing the fast heart rhythm.
+The procedure involves placing a small catheter through a blood vessel in the groin and threading it to your heart.
+Your healthcare provider then does a small burn or small freeze on the part of your heart that is causing the fast heart rhythm.
 Ask your healthcare provider about what treatment option is right for you.

 How is supraventricular tachycardia managed?